Luke 19

 and as he came to the place, Jesus looked up and said to him, “Zacchaeus, be quick and come down, for today in your house it is necessary me to remain.

-Paraphrase: Finally, Zacchaeus was relieved to see the procession making their way through the city and towards the tree in which he was sitting.
-He congratulated himself on his perfect planning; Jesus was going to pass directly underneath his tree.
+Paraphrase: Finally, Zacchaeus was relieved to see that the procession was making their way through the town and was heading directly towards the tree in which he was sitting.
+He congratulated himself on his perfect planning; Jesus was going to pass right beneath him.
 Sure enough; Jesus himself walked right beneath the wondering eyes of Zacchaeus.
 Suddenly, Jesus paused and looked up directly at him.
 Zacchaeus had been certain that he would go undetected, but here he was, exposed for all to see.
 He was terribly embarrassed.
 “Get down out of that tree, Zacchaeus,” Jesus said.
 “I need to stay at your house tonight.
 Please show Me the way.”

 Comments: